 The Illusion of Control in Low Totals

+Variance is not the same as randomness.
+Low-scoring matches are not inherently more random—they simply concentrate uncertainty into fewer events.
 Variance reflects how uncertainty manifests, not whether outcomes are arbitrary.
-This distinction is foundational in probability theory and is explained more generally in statistical contexts such as variance analysis.
+This distinction is central to probability theory and explained in variance analysis.

 Core Takeaway